catdevnull/nulo.ar/Experiencing harmful behavior in Alpine.md

 Yes, that was an an oversight of my part but also of mps (he merged my changes.)
 I had already noticed that and had fixed it locally, waiting for a new release of telegram-desktop to commit it.

-My objective is not necessarily to kick mps out.
-I also understand that the TSC doesn't want this from happening; mps currently maintains 82 packages, and I'm sure he does much more in the project.
+I understand that the TSC doesn't want to kick him out; mps currently maintains 82 packages, and I'm sure he does much more in the project.
 My objective is, instead, to make sure Alpine is a community that welcomes contributions.
 To this end, I can only think that this means detecting problematic behavior as this one, and possibly kicking people out (or, at least, preventing it from happening.)
+This is not just about mps.

 Just reading the logs and seeing what he did should make it clear that he's being an asshole.
 I hope it's clear that I'm acting in good faith.
 It's wild to me how the only way to make him stop bypassing me was to report this as a CoC misconduct, even though this happened publicly in front of OPs in #alpine-devel.
 Even though they answered and disagreed, they didn't stop mps from doing what he did, and speaking like he did.